Shababnikim: Reception

+Season 1

 The show was nominated for awards in eight categories by the Israeli Academy of Film and Television, winning four, including Best Comedy, Best Comedy Script, and Best Comedy Actor.

 Tablet magazine described the show as "funny, whimsical, and cutting" continuing "Stylistically, Malka [creator] trades soft-lens nostalgia for Tarantinoesque dark, even violent, comedy."

 Mark I. Pinsky of Moment magazine, praised the show as "engaging and endearing".
 Pinsky added "At times, the series unfolds like a frum mash-up of Fast Times at Ridgemont High and Sex in the City—except in this case it’s “No Sex in the City.”
 Pinsky concluded: "The New Black is never predictable.
 Just when you think a crusty, rabbinical sage is going to blather on about the importance of tradition, he blinds you with some sophisticated romantic advice and a surprising ruling.

 As in the best dramas, the characters deepen with each episode, becoming less cartoonish, fulfilling the requisite arc of transformation.
 The production values and acting are excellent."